sakurasoooo/NetworkAircraftClient/README.md

 * `com.unity.adaptiveperformance`: For performance scaling on mobile devices (though the current target seems to be standalone).
 * Standard 2D feature packages.
 * And other common Unity modules.

----

-This README should give a good overview of your NetworkAircraftClient project.
-You can add more specific details as the project evolves, such as build instructions or more in-depth explanations of certain game mechanics.